 Part Three – McMenamins

 Hotels, Pubs, Breweries and More!
 That just about explains who they are and what they do.
 If you are seeking the ordinary, please visit the chain restaurant and hotel of your choice.
 If it’s funky, quirky, whimsical, and extraordinary, you’ve come to the right place.
 They have established their brewpubs, hotels, movie theaters, golf courses, wineries, and more in neighborhood settings, downtown locations, and in old schools, churches and more.
 On the site of the Gearhart Golf Links you will find the McMenamins Gearhart Hotel, and the Sand Trap, Pot Bunker, and Sand Bar pubs.
+This was our third stop on the Oregon/Washington, Always Time for 9/McMenamins, Golf/Beer Trail.
 In our town of Bend, OR, their site is the Old St. Francis School.
 For those of you who attended Catholic School, it will bring back those terrifying days of the nuns smacking you with those three-sided rulers.
 Stay at the hotel in a room that once was the scene of those “fun” days; drink away those memories at one of the three restaurants; and relax in the small movie theatre or indoor pool.
 With over 50 locations in Washington and Oregon, it’s about the journey to fill the McMenamins Passport booklet and explore the Pacific Northwest in unique fashion. www.mcmenamins.com

 P.S.
 My experience in Catholic school was mostly fun, but for my younger sister, well, that’s a story for another day!

 157 N. Marion Ave., Gearhart, OR.
 97138; 503-738-3538; www.gearhartgolflinks.com